SkyRats/Workshops-2024/workshop-gazebo/README.md

 ### Modifying the Iris Base Copter Model

-Assuming we're modifying the `iris_base` model, let's add collision and sensor elements, as well as the plugin configuration:
+Assuming we're modifying the `iris_base` model, let's add collision and sensor elements, as well as the plugin configuration.
+Edit the `model.sdf` file from the `iris_base` directory in `models` directory :

 ```xml
 <model name="iris_base">